gonner22/app-telestai/README.md

 ```bash
 cd app-bitcoin-clone-boilerplate
 ```
-3. To install the app, run the following command to download the image and transfer the app to your Ledger device.
-Please note that all Ledger devices are compatible except for the Nano X due to inherent compatibility issues..
+3. To install the app, first connect your device to your computer.
+Then, run the following command to download the image and transfer it to your Ledger device.

+**Please note that all Ledger devices are compatible except for the Nano X, which is not currently supported due to technical limitations of Ledger.**

 ```bash
 docker run --rm -ti  -v "$(realpath .):/app" --privileged -v "/dev/bus/usb:/dev/bus/usb" --user root ghcr.io/gonner22/ledger-app-builder-legacy:latest
 ```